jundalisay/superb/content/en/research/descartes/world/chapter-15b.md

 The principal and strongest of these, however, is `EH`, and the feeblest is `ES`.
 In the same way, `CG` passes principally from `G` toward `I`, but in addition it is also carried away from `S` and toward all the spaces between GI and `GS`.

 Finally, all the other rays that can be imagined between those three rays `CE`, `CB`, and `CG` hold more or less to the nature of each of them, according as they are more or less close.

 To this I might add that they should be a bit bent toward the sun; but that is in fact not necessary for my purposes, and I often omit many things in order to render those I do explain that much simpler and easier.

 <!-- Now, this refraction having been supposed, it is manifest that,  -->

 When the earth is at `A`, not only should the ray BA cause men on it to see the body of comet `C`, but also the rays `LA`, `KA`, and others like them, which come to their eyes more feebly than `BA`, should cause to appear to them a crown or curl of light uniformly spread out in all directions around the comet (as you see at the place marked 11), at least if they are strong enough to be perceived.

 They can often be strong enough coming from comets, which we suppose to be very large, but not coming from planets, or even from fixed stars, which one must imagine to be smaller.

-It is also manifest that, when the earth is at M and the comet appears by means of the ray CKM, its curl should appear by means of QM and all the other rays tending toward M, so that it extends farther than before in the direction opposite to the sun, and less far or not at all toward the person looking at it, as you can see here at 22.
+When the earth is at `M` and the comet appears by means of the ray `CKM`, its curl should appear by means of QM and all the other rays tending toward M, so that it extends farther than before in the direction opposite to the sun, and less far or not at all toward the person looking at it, as you can see here at 22.

 Thus appearing longer and longer on the side opposite the sun, to the degree that the earth is farther away from point A, it little by little loses the shape of a curl and is transformed into a long tail, which the comet trails behind it.
 For example, when the earth is at D, the rays QD and VD make it appear like 33.
 And, when the earth is at O, the rays VO, EO, and others like them make it appear still longer.

 Finally, when the earth is at Y, one can no longer see the comet because of the interposition of the sun; however, the rays VY, EY, and others like them do not cease to cause its tail still to appear in the shape of a chevron or of a torch, such as here at 44.
 And one should note that, since the sphere EBG is not always exactly round, nor also any of the others it contains (as is easy to judge from what we have set out), those tails or torches should not always appear exactly straight, nor in fact in the same plane as the sun.

+{{< img src="/graphics/physics/world15bc.gif" alt="Balls" cap="" >}}

 The refraction that causes all of this is of a nature very special and very different from all those commonly observed elsewhere.